Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/braze.md

 ---
 title: Braze Event Streaming
-description: Amplitude CDP's Braze streaming integration enables you to stream your Amplitude event and user data straight to Braze with just a few clicks.
+description: Amplitude CDP's Braze streaming integration enables you to forward your Amplitude events and users straight to Braze with just a few clicks.
 ---

 --8<-- "includes/open-beta.md"

-Amplitude CDP's Braze streaming integration enables you to stream your Amplitude event and user data straight to Braze with just a few clicks.
+Amplitude CDP's Braze streaming integration enables you to forward your Amplitude events and users straight to Braze with just a few clicks.

 !!!note "Other Amplitude CDP + Braze Integrations"